kesko-dev/http-service-design/README.md

 means to pass header information also in edge cases, but headers are preferred as they are more flexible and can convey more diverse information.

-### Use Message Queue Architecture In Heavy Requests
+### Use message queue architecture in heavy requests

 Separate long running requests to worker processes which live independently from request-response lifecycle.
 For example a video resolution scaling would be